foxyflow/UnrealBlueprintGame/README.md

 Try find the secret vegetable that gives full status bar.
 Then you have won.
 If you fall off the edge of the map -- hold Alt Control Delete keys and quit through Task Manager.

-Keys
+Key:
-e = Collect
+e = Collect;
-i = Inventory
+i = Inventory;
-double i to quit inventory and get full movement back. space = Jump mouse Look around left mouse button = shot fruit skins to move blocks. hold right mouse button = look around.
+Double-click i to quit inventory and get full movement back; Space = Jump
+Mouse = Look around
+Left mouse button = shoot fruit skins to move blocks.
+Hold right mouse button = look around.
-WASD or arrow keys = Direction press i and navigate to Smettere = quit to Main-menu.
+WASD or arrow keys = Direction
+Press i and navigate to Smettere = quit to Main-menu.

 Health bar; Energy bar; Mood bar -- if they run out you die.
 Enjoy.